 Harvesting at about 10 years of age by a mechanical harvester is an efficient and low cost operation.
 Piece size, which has an important bearing on harvesting costs, has been very satisfactory in harvesting carried out so far.
-Limiting initial stocking to 800 -1000 trees per hectare on most sites promotes the development of larger diameter trees at the time of clearfelling.
+Limiting initial stocking to about 1000 trees per hectare on high quality sites promotes the development of larger diameter trees at the time of harvest.
 Mechanical harvesters utilise down to a small diameter limit thus ensuring greater yield of chiplogs and minimal waste.
+High site quality sites produce a high tonnage of chiplogs resulting in lower harvesting costs per cubic metre.
+Low harvesting costs are expected when the 2017 re-established plantations are harvested.
+Recent evidence from harvesting un-thinned coppice stands in the South West of WA suggests that harvest contractors are less focussed on number of stems than total yield per hectare.